tbh-ai/.github/profile/README.md

 ## License

-Our projects are typically released under the MIT License.
+Our projects are typically released under the Apache 2.0.
 See individual repositories for specific licensing information.